isc-projects/bind9/doc/arm/reference.rst

    :tags: transfer
    :short: Defines an :any:`address_match_list` of hosts that are allowed to submit dynamic updates for primary zones.

-   A simple access control list.
+   This provides a simple access control list.
    When set in the :any:`zone` statement for a primary zone, this specifies which hosts are allowed to submit dynamic DNS updates to that zone.
 The default is to deny updates from all hosts.